 Staff proposed significant modifications to Condition of Certification BIO-14 despite the fact that the modified project would greatly reduce potential weed-related impacts.
 NextEra Blythe Solar proposes the following modifications to allow construction to proceed in an orderly and timely fashion and to reduce the burdens of these new requirements.
-Staff and NextEra Blythe Solar agreed at the November 12, 2013 Workshop to the following modifications to Condition of Certification BIO-14.
+A few modifications to Staff's changes are proposed to optimize weed control.